openapx/r-service-txflow/README.md

 ```

 The principal associated with the authorization bearer token should be listed
 in the configuration property `API.ADMINS`.
-If the requestor is not an API admin,
+If the requester is not an API admin,
 HTTP status code 403 with the message `Not permitted` is returned.

+Default is to permit all requesters to create data repositories.

 <br/>
 <br/>